nhx26/ifcobstaclemap/README.md

 Uses IFCOpenShell on Python.

-Prereq: IFCOpenShell, Trimesh
+Prereq: IFCOpenShell, Trimesh, PyVista

-mesh.py takes in an IFC file and generates an obstacle map of the ground floor

-mesh_mp.py takes in an IFC file and generates an obstacle map of every floor.
+obstaclemaps.py takes in an IFC file and generates an obstacle map for each story.

-mesh_mp uses multiprocessing and is faster, but less robust as it is currently not working for some IFC files
+ifctojson extracts relevant navigation information from the IFC and stores it in a JSON file